castle-engine/castle-engine/doc/pasdoc/README.txt

   be sure to put the "pasdoc" binary on $PATH, so that calling just "pasdoc" from the command-line works.

-  - On Unix (Linux, Mac OS X...) add this to your $HOME/.bashrc file:
+  - On Unix (Linux, macOS...) add this to your $HOME/.bashrc file:

     export PATH="$HOME/installed/pasdoc/bin:$PATH"